Retention is king when it comes to membership sites.

 Support

 The key?
 Making it easy for members to know how to get in touch with you!
-So if nothing else have a clear support link on your website please.
+So if nothing else, have a clear support link on your website please.

-Fancy Options – as your team grows a help desk solution like ZenDesk or HelpScout can really help when it comes to handling emails, as well as being able to create a knowledgebase for self help with common issues.
+Fancy Options – as your team grows, a help desk solution like ZenDesk or HelpScout can really help when it comes to handling emails, as well as being able to create a knowledge base for self-help with common issues.

-You can also create forms based on conditional logic on your support page using tools like Gravity Forms, which enable you to show different options based on the members needs (for example providing different cancellation options based on the reason they’re cancelling).
+You can also create forms based on conditional logic on your support page using tools like Gravity Forms, which enable you to show different options based on the members needs (for example, providing different cancellation options based on the reason they’re cancelling).

-Budget Options – in the early days of your membership site your customer support team is likely to be just you, so using a standard email address works fine (make sure the email address matches your membership site – no hotmail please!)
+Budget Options – in the early days of your membership site, your customer support team is likely to be just you… So using a standard email address works fine (make sure the email address matches your membership site – no hotmail please!)

 You can also easily create a simple page on your website with some FAQs and a contact form to get in touch with you.
 Contact Form 7 is a great free WordPress contact plugin for this.